MiragianCycle/open_stories/Readme.md

 Every week, ([I](https://theena.net/)) craft a short story based on a prompt.
 The writing sessions are recorded without voice and shared on YouTube, while the manuscript (in markdown, LaTeX, PDF and HTML formats) is made available here.

+Have a look at the prompts page!

 ## Why Open Stories?

 This project serves two purposes:

-- **Pragmatic Approach:** Just as artists and coders have accessible resources, we believe writers should have open starter material.
-Hence, **Open Manuscripts**.
+- **Pragmatic:** Just as artists and coders have accessible resources, we believe writers should have open starter material.
-- **Philosophical Stand:** We challenge the conventional approach to intellectual property in publishing.
+- **Philosophical:** We challenge the conventional approach to intellectual property in publishing.
 Our aim is to explore alternative ownership concepts for written works.

 ## Who's Invited?